-Made in Italy movies tell ages, trends, love and art
+Italian movies tell about eras, trends, love and art

-The history of Italian cinema is made of excellence, with directors, actors, movies, and genres that joined the Olympus of the seventh art (in 1921 the critic Ricciotto Canudo described in this way the art of cinematography).
-Here only five Italian movies famous all around the world, which nowadays represent the made in Italy and everyone must see one time in life.
+The history of Italian cinema is made of excellence, with directors, actors, movies, and genres that joined the Olympus of the seventh art (as the critic Ricciotto Canudo described the art of cinematography away back in 1921).
+Here as follow, only five Italian movies famous all around the world, which nowadays represent the made in Italy and that and are still seen, appreciated and emulated today.

 This is a simple story, but not an easy one, to tell.
 Like a fable, there is sorrow, and like a fable, it is full of wonder and happiness.